 With junior competitions becoming more popular, training for young climbers is becoming much more popular.
 Related UKC Forum discussions This is the first of a series of training articles and is aimed at beginners or people who are operating in the low grades and wish to improve (Approximate grade range of around UK Diff - Severe, Sport grade F3 - 4 or bouldering grade VB / UK Tech 4c).
 Name: Tommy Toprope Footwork – The Basics.
 Build Your Own Ultra-Affordable Home Bouldering Cave.
 Ghettofabulous.

-Ghettofabulous.
 If you go by the book, you can easily piss away well over $1000 on a small home bouldering cave.
 Fortunately, there’s no need to go by the book, and you can piece together a fun little wall for under $200– holds and all.
 Disclaimer #1: Your wall probably won’t be as pretty as a more expensive wall.
 It will, however, have more character and probably offer more climbing options.
 If your wall turns out anything like mine, a high school wood shop teacher would give you an A for creativity and an F for finish carpentry.
 Disclalimer #2: Nothing described here falls within the bounds of professional craftsmanship or is by any means up to “building code”.